Burhan Doğançay

 Burhan C. Doğançay (11 September 1929 – 16 January 2013) was a Turkish-American artist.
-Doğançay is best known for tracking walls in various cities across the world for half a century, integrating them in his artistic work.
+Doğançay is best known for tracking walls in various cities across the world for half a century, integrating them into his artistic work.

 Biography

 Born in Istanbul, Turkey, Burhan Dogançay obtained his artistic training from his father Adil Doğançay, and Arif Kaptan, both well-known Turkish painters.
-In his youth, Dogançay played on the Gençlerbirliği football (soccer) team.
+In his youth, Dogançay played on the Gençlerbirliği football team.
 In 1950, he received a law degree from the University of Ankara.
 While enrolled at the University of Paris between 1950 and 1955, from where he obtained a doctorate degree in economics, he attended art courses at the Académie de la Grande Chaumière.
 During this period he continued to paint regularly and to show his works in several group exhibitions.
 Soon after his return to Turkey, he participated in many exhibitions, including joint exhibitions with his father at the Ankara Art Lovers Club.

 Following a brief career with the government (diplomatic service), which brought him to New York City in 1962, Dogançay decided in 1964 to devote himself entirely to art and to make New York his permanent home.
 He started searching the streets of New York for inspiration and raw materials for his collage and assemblages.
 He began to think it was impossible to make a reasonable living as an artist.
 Thomas M. Messer, director of the Solomon R. Guggenheim Museum for 27 years, significantly influenced Dogançay, urging him to stay in New York and face the city's challenges.

 In the 1970s, Dogançay started traveling for his Walls of the World photographic documentary project.
 He met his future wife, Angela, at the Hungarian Ball at the Hotel Pierre in New York.
-In 2006, a painting by Dogancay titled Trojan Horse was gifted by the Turkish government to the OECD in Paris.
+In 2006, a painting by Doğançay titled Trojan Horse was gifted by the Turkish government to the OECD in Paris.
 Dogançay lived and worked during the last eight years of his life alternating between his studios in New York and Turgutreis, Turkey.
 He died at the age of 83 in January 2013.